 Anyway, the real story is that a couple of Germans walked into a restaurant on Sardinia’s vaunted emerald coast and paid 500 euro to have the restaurant’s supply of live lobsters liberated.

 The rich, of course, can do anything they want with their money, including turning lobsters back to the sea to be eaten by bigger animals.
 More power to them and their crustaceans.
-They should have gone to Bosa for their lobsters as we recommend in Sardinia Inside Out, but then they’d have to rub shoulders with hoi polloi like me.
+They should have gone to Bosa for their lobsters.

-In any case, if all the hard core activists have their way, perhaps the world will return to the “land of milk and honey,” meaning that people will only eat the food that animals process (furry portable factories, or FPF) but are efficient enough within that production to manufacture some food for people.
+In any case, if all the hard core activists have their way, perhaps the world will return to the “land of milk and honey,” meaning that people will only eat the food that animals process (furry portable factories, or FPF) but live to tell about it.
+Like milk and honey.
+Bees and cows.

 Imagine.
 A boring but moral diet.
 If you don’t mind you food producers murdering some plant life along the way that is.